We are required by law to publish our gender pay gap figures each year. This requirement comes from the Equality Act 2010.

 Whilst there are increasing numbers of women, both joining as officers and being promoted to higher ranks (and so higher paid roles), overall there continues to be more men in police officer roles at all levels including higher ranks (and so higher paid roles).
 It is taking a while for the increases in the number of female officers moving up the ranks to impact positively on our gender pay gap.

 We have used and continue to use the toolkits developed by the Government Equalities Commission, along with any insights and shared learning from other police forces, to help us make improvements and during the last 18 months have made the following improvements:

-Implemented changes to the officer promotion scheme, which includes use of future focus, in response to feedback including possible barriers to representation.
+Further improvements to the officer promotion scheme have been made in response to feedback including possible barriers to representation.

-Delivered unconscious and conscious inclusion sessions with external speakers providing greater understanding of why unconscious bias happens and how we can limit it and how conscious inclusion can be incorporated into our roles to create a more inclusive working environment.
+Unconscious and conscious inclusion sessions have been delivered, with external speakers providing greater understanding of why unconscious bias happens and how we can limit it and how conscious inclusion can be incorporated into our roles to create a more inclusive working environment.

-Built on our identity mentoring scheme to increase the numbers of parenting mentors to support officers and staff with their careers.
+The identity mentoring scheme has been built on to increase the numbers of parenting mentors to support officers and staff with their careers.

-More on-line training has been made available to improve accessibility and will remain a feature after current restrictions due to Covid-19.
+More on-line and modular training has been made available to improve accessibility and will remain a feature after current restrictions due to Covid-19.

 Whilst we are not complacent, the reduction in our overall median gender pay figure indicates that some of our activity to improve gender pay gap is having a positive impact.